CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_02.md

 # Azure ML expects a field called 'accuracy' for displaying it in the Azure portal
 run.log('accuracy', accuracy)

-# Save model, the outputs folder is automatically uploaded into experiment record by Batch AI
+# Save model, the outputs folder is automatically uploaded into experiment record by Azure Machine Learning Compute
 os.makedirs('outputs', exist_ok=True)
 model.save('./outputs/keras-tf-mnist.h5')
 ```